Gaussian curvature conjecture for minimal graphs: Two parameter family of Scherk type minimal surfaces

-Harmonic mappings with given dilatation, especially when Beltrami coefficient is Blaschke product, are investigated in many papers.
-Several results on the existence and the uniqueness of these and more general mappings can be found, for example, in \cite{BSHOUTYLYZZAIKWEITSMAN}, \cite{HENGARTNERSCHOBER} \cite{JENKINSSERRIN}, \cite{SHEILSMALL}.
+Its solution is well understood and already described in papers \cite{JENKINSSERRIN},\cite{BSHOUTYLYZZAIKWEITSMAN} and~\cite{SHEILSMALL}.
+We will not impose these additional conditions at this stage, as omitting them allows for a slightly broader family of Scherk-type surfaces.
+These conditions can be easily incorporated at the end of the construction to recover exactly the family described in \ref{prejprej}.
 If $f_1$ is harmonic mapping and it satisfies the equation \eqref{eq:belz^2}, by \cite{BSHOUTYLYZZAIKWEITSMAN} and \cite{SHEILSMALL}, it is a mapping of the unit disk onto a quadrilateral inscribed in the unit disk, which is a Poisson extension of a step function, determined by a set of four points on the unit circle, that defines a quadrilateral in the domain.
-In \cite{SHEILSMALL} it is proved that the sum of lengths of two non-adjacent sides of quadrilateral in co-domain are equal.
-Moreover, in Example~4 from the same paper the relation between the vertices of quadrilaterals in domain and co-domain is given.
-Precisely, if $b_0=1, b_1=e^{\imath s_1}, b_2=e^{\imath s_2}, b_3=e^{\imath s_3}$ and $f_1$ is defined as harmonic extension of the function
+In \cite{SHEILSMALL} it is proved that the sums of lengths of two non-adjacent sides of quadrilateral in co-domain are equal, i.e. such quadrilateral is bicentric.
+Moreover, in Example~4 from the same paper the relation between the vertices of quadrilaterals in domain and co-domain is explicitly given.
+More precisely, if $b_0=1, b_1=e^{\imath \beta_1}, b_2=e^{\imath \beta_2}, b_3=e^{\imath \beta_3}$ and $f_1$ is defined as the harmonic extension of the function